rfshelley/Documentation/tools-and-ide/github-integration.rst

     Both the IDE version and repository version have been updated, and are in need of a conflict resolution.
 To resolve this, you should click the Update from Repo button and follow the steps there (more information about the Update from Repo action can be found below).

 :brown:`Brown`
-    Indicates that the SmartApp or device handler is unattached to the repository version.
-Typically this happens when a new SmartApp or device handler is created from a template, and the name or namespace hasn't been changed.
+    Indicates that the SmartApp or Device Handler is unattached to the repository version.
+Typically this happens when a new SmartApp or Device Handler is created from a template, and the name or namespace hasn't been changed.
 If you update from the repo without changing the name or namespace, the IDE version will be replaced with the repo version.
 Typically in this case you would change the name and namespace to be unique for your code.

 GitHub actions buttons
 ^^^^^^^^^^^^^^^^^^^^^^